-Linux Mint 20 is releasing today.
+Linux Mint 20 is released.
 Check out all the new features it brings.

 Linux Mint is based on long-term support version of Ubuntu.
 Ubuntu 20.04 LTS was released in April this year.
-Almost two months later, Linux Mint 20 is now ready for the stable release.
+Almost two months later, Linux Mint 20 stable release is out now.

 Excited about Linux Mint 20 release?
 Check out what’s new in it.

 New Features in Linux Mint 20 “Ulyana”

 Let’s take a look at some of the main new features and changes in Linux Mint 20, code-named Ulyana.

 1. Performance improvement to Nemo file manager

 One of the performance improvements in the Nemo file manager is the way it handles the thumbnails.
 You might not have realized but thumbnail generations takes considerable system resources (and disk space as well).
 Try opening a folder with a few thousands images and you’ll notice that CPU consumption goes up.